Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 ### JSX

-JSX is an extension of the JavaScript language.
+**JSX is an extension of the JavaScript language**.
 It allows you to write code using an XML like syntax alongside regular JavaScript.

 JSX is compiled into vanilla JavaScript.

+> Pair up and copy the code in the Simple Component example.
+Go to [Babel](https://babeljs.io/repl/#?presets=react&code_lz=MYewdgzgLgBApgGzgWzmWBeGAeAFgRgD4AJRBEAGhgHcQAnBAEwEJsB6AwgbgChRJY_KAEMAlmDh0YWRiGABXVOgB0AczhQAokiVQAQgE8AkowAUAcjogQUcwEpeAJTjDgUACIB5ALLK6aRklTRBQ0KCohMQk6Bx4gA) and paste the code into the left panel of the editor.
+Look at and discuss what appears in the right side of the editor.

 What you need to know:

-- The view of a component is written in JSX
+- The _view_ of a component is written in JSX
-- JSX is an extension of the JavaScript language
+- JSX is an _extension_ of the JavaScript language
-- JSX compiles to vanilla JavaScript
+- JSX compiles to _vanilla JavaScript_
-- JSX has its own special syntax
-    - More on this in the tutorial
+- JSX has its own _special syntax_ (More on this in the tutorial)

 ### Virtual DOM

-Updating the DOM is a slow operation.
+**Updating the DOM is a slow operation**.
 To speed this up React creates a virtual DOM.
 Manipulating the virtual DOM is much faster than manipulating the DOM directly.

+> Pair up, read and dicuss the [Virtual DOM](https://reactjs.org/docs/faq-internals.html).

 In a React App making changes to the DOM will often not work as expected since those changes will be overwritten by the virtual DOM!
+You should always rely on components to make changes to the DOM rather than you manipulating the outside of components.

+In other words, you won't see code like this `document.getElementById('name').innerHTML ='<h1>Hello</h1>'` in React apps!

 ReactDOM looks at the virtual DOM and compares it real DOM making changes only where necessary.